barseghyanartur/ska/docs/index.rst

 >>>     secret_key = 'your-secret-key'
 >>>     )

+Default lifetime of a signature is 10 minutes (600 seconds).
+If you want it to be different, provide a ``lifetime`` argument to ``generate_signature`` method.

+>>> signature = Signature.generate_signature(
+>>>     auth_user = 'user',
+>>>     secret_key = 'your-secret-key',
+>>>     lifetime = 120 # Signatre lifetime set to 120 seconds.
+>>>     )

-Create a request helper.
-Your endpoint operates with certain param names.
-In order to have the job done in an easy way, we feed those params to the request helper and let it make a signed endpoint URL for us.
+Your endpoint operates with certain param names and you need to wrap generated signature params into the URL.
+In order to have the job done in an easy way, create a request helper.
+Feed names of the GET params to the request helper and let it make a signed endpoint URL for you.

 >>> request_helper = RequestHelper(
 >>>     signature_param = 'signature',